The Nathan Hale Associates

 Nathan Hale Associates Scholarships and Fellowships

-Annual gifts of $10,000 or more offer donors the opportunity to name a one-year scholarship (or fellowship for the Graduate School).
+Annual gifts of $10,000 or more offer donors the opportunity to name a one-year scholarship (or $5,000 for a fellowship for the Graduate School).
 With that, donors can choose to form a relationship with the student, among other benefits of supporting scholarships through the Yale Alumni Fund.

 Who was Nathan Hale?